Owney (dog): Unofficial mascot

-As Owney's trips grew longer, the postal clerks at Albany became concerned that the dog be identified, and, if necessary returned to them.
-They bought a dog collar with a metal tag that read: "Owney, Post Office, Albany, New York".
-To this collar, the various railway post offices that saw Owney added individual dog tags.
+As Owney's trips grew longer, the postal clerks at Albany became concerned for his safety.
+To ensure that he could be returned if he became lost, they bought him a dog collar with a metal tag that read: "Owney, Post Office, Albany, New York".
+Other post offices would attach tags of their own to his collar as he visited them.
 The collar and tags made the mixed-breed terrier the unofficial mascot of the U.S. Railway Mail Service, and as shown by the 2011 postage stamp issued in his honor, his identifications became an essential element of his identity.

 Owney received tags everywhere he went, and as he moved they jingled like sleigh bells.
-He received from Winnona Kilbridge of the Los Angeles Kennel Club a medal for "Best Traveled Dog" of 1893.
-Owney received in 1894 from a Mr. William Winter Wagner of Chicago a "Globe Trotter" medal.
-His collection of tags grew so large that United States Postmaster General John Wanamaker gave him a coat to display them all.
-Wanamaker also announced that Owney was then the Official Mascot of the Rail Mail Service.
-The actual number of dog tags and medals Owney received is unknown.
-Despite the jacket, the mass became impossible for the small dog to carry.
-Clerks would remove tags and forward them to Albany or Washington D.C. for safekeeping.
-One source suggests that 1,017 medals and tokens were bestowed upon the mascot.
+As the tags accumulated, he was given a jacket to hold them so that their weight would not injure his neck or shoulders.
+Once the tags became too heavy for Owney to carry even with the help of the jacket, clerks adding tags would remove others and forward them to Albany or Washington D.C. for safekeeping.
+One source suggests that 1,017 medals and tokens were bestowed upon the mascot, but the exact number is unknown.
 Some of these tags did not survive; the National Postal Museum currently has 372 Owney tags in its collections.
 Other Owney tokens, trinkets, and medals are also in the NPM collection and are displayed there.

-One of Owney's services "Above and Beyond the Call of Duty" reported is when he stayed behind to protect a mail pouch that had accidentally fallen out of a wagon during a delivery route he was on.
-When the clerks returned to the main Post Office after the deliveries, not only was a bag of mail missing but so was Owney.
-They backtracked their steps and eventually found Owney lying on top of the mailbag.
-Owney guarded the mail pouch until someone from the Post Office showed up.